Razorback sucker: Description

+Taxonomy

+The former species "Xyrauchen uncompahgre" Jordan & Evermann in Jordan, 1891, described from the Uncompahgre River, is now known to represent a hybrid between this species and Catostomus latipinnis.
+Due to the hybridization between Xyrauchen and Catostomus, some authors have tentatively placed it as a species of Catostomus.
+However, most recent authorities continue to retain it as a distinct genus.

+A complete fossil skeleton of a razorback sucker has been described from the Early Pliocene-aged Diablo Formation of the Anza-Borrego Desert, California.
+This specimen preserves the distinctive hump of the species.
+The discovery of the specimen in this area suggests that the Colorado River basin likely extended into this part of California during the Neogene.
+Younger partial remains of Xyrauchen are also known from the Pleistocene-aged Ocotillo Formation of California.

 Distribution

-The species originally occurred throughout the medium-sized and large rivers of the Colorado River Basin, but its range has shrunk to the river above the Grand Canyon, and to Lake Mead, Lake Mohave, and Lake Havasu on the lower part of the river.
+The species originally occurred throughout the medium-sized and large rivers of the Colorado River Basin, including to the states of Baja California and Sonora in Mexico, but its range has shrunk to the river above the Grand Canyon, and to Lake Mead, Lake Mohave, and Lake Havasu on the lower part of the river.
+It is also considered extirpated from Wyoming.
 The reason for the decline is largely due to habitat loss.
 The state of California designated it as endangered in 1974, followed by the United States government in 1991.
 A population of over 3,000 fish in Lake Mohave has been created by an augmentation program using fry that were produced naturally in the lake.
 In addition, reintroduction programs have released hatchery-raised fish into Lake Havasu, the Colorado River below Parker Dam, and the Verde River.

 In 2012 and again in 2013, razorback sucker have been detected in the lower Grand Canyon.
 These were the first recorded sightings in the Grand Canyon National Park since the 1990s.
 In March 2014, in an effort to find out more about this wild population, nine tagged adult razorback sucker were released into the River Colorado below the Lava Falls.
 By tracking these fish, biologists hope to be able to detect the whereabouts of other spawning fish and assess their movements and how they use the habitat.

 In spring 2014 a new search for reproduction of the fish at Grand Canyon National Park resulted in the first finding of larvae for several decades.
 On nine of 47 sites, spawning Razorbacks were found.